roshan-p/Java-Script-Function-Types/README.md

 For this one you don't have to put " function " at the first and this function will use " => " as a return.

-This is an example code for Arrow Function
+This is an example code of Arrow Function
 ```

 var arr = [8, 3, 5, 1, 10]